jimtyhurst/salmonstats/docs/salmon-data-references.md

 ## Other data aggregation projects

 * [Knowledge Network for Biocomplexity](https://knb.ecoinformatics.org/) (KNB) is an international repository intended to facilitate ecological and environmental research.
 It provides [software tools](https://knb.ecoinformatics.org/tools) to facilitate effective data management, archiving content, and retrieving data for synthetic analysis projects.
+My [search](https://knb.ecoinformatics.org/data) for "salmon" returned 165 datasets, although many of those were about salmon fishing, rather than biological measurements or ecological studies of salmon.
 * [Data Observation Network for Earth](https://www.dataone.org/) (DataONE) is the foundation of new innovative environmental science through a distributed framework and sustainable cyberinfrastructure that meets the needs of science and society for open, persistent, robust, and secure access to well-described and easily discovered Earth observational data.
+They provide an R package, [dataone](https://cran.r-project.org/package=dataone) to access their datasets and metadata.
 * [Ocean Biogeographic Information System](https://obis.org/) (OBIS)
     * De Pooter, et al. 2017-01-09.
 Toward a new data standard for combined marine biological and environmental datasets - expanding OBIS beyond species occurrences.
     https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5345125/